BabatundeOnabajo/Microsoft-Word-Task-Pane-Add-In-powered-by-IMDB-and-AWS/README.md

 #### Before
 Prior to the installation of this add-in, your Microsoft Word space should look like below:

+#### After
+Aftee the installation of this add-in, your Microsoft Word space should look like below:

 # Potential Applications